-Part 8 - relates to specific types of development which are less frequently submitted to the local planning authority (LPA).
+Part 8 - relates to specific types of development which are less frequently submitted to the LPA.

 Part 9 - relates to residential development, this can include both major and minor residential development.

 Part 10 - relates to certain types of non-residential development with specific considerations, which need to be addressed at the validation stage.